icinganalysis/icinganalysis.github.io/content/NACA-TN-1393.md

 1. The accuracy of multicylinder instruments used to determine liquid water content and median water drop size is assessed.
 2. An icing intensity index as related to the ice growth rate on a 3 inch diameter cylinder is detailed.
-3. Results from the methods of Tribus & Tessman and Langmuir & Blodgett agree well for cylinder analysis.
+3. Results from agree well with the Python implementation of the cylinder analysis.
 4. "Tentative" values for icing design conditions were determined.
 5. An effect of distance on icing conditions is noted.